Dates and timestamps

 dur.rescale().toHuman() // '16 minutes, 40 seconds'

-from calendar components
+calendar components as a quantity

 const dur = Duration.fromObject({ hour: 36 })

-dur.toHuman() // '36 hours'
+// dur.toHuman() // '36 hours'

-from difference
+from difference between two DateTime instances

 const dur = zdt2.diff(zdt1, ["years", "months", "days"])

-dur.toHuman() // "3 years, 2 months, 14 days"
+// dur.toHuman() // "3 years, 2 months, 14 days"

 Relative time